Financial Statement Audit: Tips & Insights on Tackling Your ...

 - Inaccurate risk appetite statements

-Ultimately, if you’re deliberate with your planning and rely on experienced partners along the way, your ERM program will effectively mitigate risk, create new value, and inform your strategies going forward.
+Ultimately, if you’re deliberate with your planning and rely on experienced partners along the way, an effective risk management function will mitigate risk, create new value, and inform your strategies going forward.
 Thankfully, Embark is just that type of partner, and we’re ready to help your enterprise lasso the countless benefits that a comprehensive, efficient ERM program brings.
+So let’s talk.